Everyone should know their HIV status. At-risk individuals should go for regular HIV testing.

 CD4+ cell count of less than 200 per mm3 or AIDS-defining opportunistic infections or both.

-Includes cases who presented with HIV-specific symptoms and cases with non-HIV related medical conditions.
+Includes cases that presented with HIV-specific symptoms and cases with non-HIV related medical conditions.

 Includes screening programmes for individuals with sexually transmitted infections, hospital inpatients and those identified through contact tracing.